Shark agonistic display

 Agonism is a broad term which encompasses many behaviours that result from, or are triggered by biological conflict between competing organisms.
+It is defined as "survivalist animal behaviour that includes aggression, defense, and avoidance".
 Approximately 23 shark species are capable of producing such displays when threatened by intraspecific or interspecific competitors, as an evolutionary strategy to avoid unnecessary combat.
 The behavioural, postural, social and kinetic elements which comprise this complex, ritualized display can be easily distinguished from normal, or non-display behaviour, considered typical of that species' life history.
 The display itself confers pertinent information to the foe regarding the displayer's physical fitness, body size, inborn biological weaponry, confidence and determination to fight.
-This behaviour is advantageous because it is much less biologically taxing for an individual to display its intention to fight than the injuries it would sustain during conflict, which is why agonistic displays have been reinforced through evolutionary time, as an adaptation to personal fitness.
+This behaviour is advantageous because it is much less biologically taxing for an individual to display its intention to fight than the injuries it would sustain during conflict.
 Agonistic displays are essential to the social dynamics of many biological taxa, extending far beyond sharks.